How to make Word documents accessible

 For example, consider the following link pasted from Edge: 'How to write hyperlink text for better web accessibility (scope.org.uk)'

-Depending on the document's audience, you may need to edit the text like this:
+Depending on the document's audience, you could edit the text as follows:

 Learn more about URL copy and paste in Microsoft Edge (Microsoft Support)

-ScreenTips in Word provides additional link information to users in the form of a visual pop-up or additional text read out to screen readers.
+ScreenTips in Word can provide added link information to users in the form of a visual pop-up with text that is also read out to screen readers.

-It's usually visible when a mouse hovers over a link or you tab through links with a keyboard on desktop.
+They are visible mainly on desktop when a mouse hovers over a link or you tab through links with a keyboard.

 How to add and format links